allecsc/Stremio-Kai/README.md

     The scripts and configurations have been custom-built to work together out of the box.
 The goal is to provide a seamless experience with minimal user tinkering.
   * **🔬 For Advanced Users:**
     While most default settings are optimal, power users can adjust `.conf` files for each script.
 Only modify these settings if you understand what they do.
 This is a personalized setup, and while it's designed to be universal, unique hardware or software combinations may lead to unpredictable issues.

-### ⁉️ How to disable features:
-  * Best option is to get **Stremio Kai Zero** which has all the features, except anime specific ones: Anime4K and SVP.

-  * IF you want to test how different features work individually before making any permanent changes, you can first identify which feature hinders your experience.
-While watching anime content, you can quickly **disable** the **SVP** frame rate **by pressing F12**.
-This a heavy visual filter that uses up the most resources.
-Check and see if it works fine without it, shaders aren't supposed to be that heavy anyway.
-If it's still bad, **press F4 to disable the Anime4K shaders**.

-  * **To permanently and manually disable the features**, you need to go into `/Stemio Kai/portable_config/` and open `mpv.conf` in Notepad (just drag and drop into an open Notepad).
-Then, look for the lines starting with `vf=` and `glsl-shaders=` and either delete them, or put a **#** before them. **Save and restart Stremio Kai** and they will be permanently deleted.

 ### (Optional) Use the provided [AIOstreams Template](https://github.com/allecsc/Stremio-Kai/blob/main/aiostreams-config-TEMPLATE.json)
 * To help you identify the right video source, this package includes a pre-configured template for the **AIOstreams** addon.
 This template formats the search results to clearly display critical information like resolution, HDR format (HDR10+, DV), audio type (Atmos), and file size, so you can pick the best source for your display with confidence.
 It would look like this: